Coppell Classic Swing

 General thoughts on how I decide debates:

-4 – Online Debating – We have had two years to figure this out.
+4 –Online Debating– We have had several years to figure this out.
 My camera will be on.
 I expect that your camera is on as well unless there is a technical issue that cannot/has not been resolved in our time online.
-If there is an equity/home issue that necessitates that your camera is off, I understand that and will defer to your desire to it be off if that is the case.
+If there is an equity/home issue that necessitates that your camera is off, I understand that and will defer to your desire for it be off if that is the case.
 A simple, “I would prefer for my camera to be off” will suffice to inform me of your request.

 Policy Debate